 Which manual you choose to follow depends on the type of writing (e.g., academic, journalistic, fiction, etc.) and where your client’s audience is based (e.g., American English, British English, etc.).

 The Chicago Manual of Style, 17th Edition is one of the most used style guides in North America.
 Whether you need to know how to treat numbers, when to italicize certain terms, how to use hyphens, em dashes, and en dashes, how to format dialogue, when to capitalize a term, or when to use an ellipsis and how to format it, the Chicago Manual of Style (CMOS) has the answer!
-The book is approximately $45 or you can sign up for the yearly online subscription for $39.
+You can buy a hardcover copy or sign up for the yearly online subscription.

 PRO TIP: You might be able to get free access to CMOS through your library account or college.